freeCodeCamp/freeCodeCamp/curriculum/challenges/english/02-javascript-algorithms-and-data-structures/basic-javascript/introducing-else-if-statements.md

 ---

 ## Description

 <section id='description'>

-If you have multiple conditions that need to be addressed, you can chain <code>if</code> statements together with <code>else if</code> statements.
+If you have multiple conditions that need to be addressed, you can chain `if` statements together with `else if` statements.

 ```js
 if (num > 15) {